NGC 1399

 The galaxy is 66 million light-years away from Earth.
-With a diameter of 130 000 light-years, it is one of the largest galaxies in the Fornax Cluster and slightly larger than the Milky Way.
+With a diameter of approximately 365,000 light-years, it is one of the largest galaxies in the Fornax Cluster and way larger than the Milky Way.
 William Herschel discovered this galaxy on October 22, 1835.

 Characteristics

 It is a type-cD galaxy, with a bright center and a vast, diffuse envelope surrounding it.
 It is also an early-type galaxy, the largest one in the Fornax Cluster.

 Despite their name, early-type galaxies are much older than spiral galaxies, and mostly comprise old, red-colored stars.
 Very little star formation occurs in these galaxies; the lack of star formation in elliptical galaxies appears to start at the center and then slowly propagates outward.

 Globular clusters

 NGC 1399 is very rich in globular clusters.
 The population is estimated to be between 5700 and 6500.
 It has been proposed that NGC 1399 has a rich system of globular clusters because NGC 1404 gave up most of its globular clusters due to gravitational interactions.
 The estimated angular extent, measured from the NGC 1399 centre and up to a limiting radius where the areal density of blue globular clusters falls to 30 per cent of the background level, is 45 arcmin, which corresponds to 220–275 kpc at the Fornax distance.
 The bimodal colour distribution of this globular cluster system, as well as the different radial distribution of blue and red clusters, up to these large distances from the parent galaxy, are confirmed.
 The azimuthal globular cluster distribution exhibits asymmetries that might be understood in terms of tidal stripping of globulars from NGC 1387, another nearby galaxy.
 The good agreement between the areal density profile of blue clusters and a projected dark-matter NFW density profile is emphasized.